Do your career plans need a good kick in the caboose? Do you find yourself shouting “All aboard!” when loading

-Potential applicants who research how to become a train conductor may feel a little apprehensive about the education requirements for the position.
-Fortunately, most railway companies only require a high school diploma or a general education degree (GED).
+Fortunately, most railway companies only require a high school diploma or a general education degree (GED) to get started.

 In some cases, existing railroad employees who do not meet this requirement receive support from their companies to pass the GED.
-Railroad companies remain free to raise their requirements above the federal standards, so be sure to check with the company you are interested in working for.
+Some railroad companies may have higher requirements for education than others, so be sure to check with the company you are interested in working for.

 Internships + Training

 Applicants for a train conductor position undergo a one to three month job training program which will then lead-up to the certification exam.
 Many companies design, develop, and implement their own training programs consistent with federal regulations.

 Training includes familiarizing oneself with a specific route and working with the crew to make sure they adhere to rules regarding the loading and unloading of freight.
 Conductors on passenger trains will learn ticketing and payment processing procedures.
 Most applicants will shadow a veteran conductor to experience routine daily tasks and learn proper safety procedures.